The Addiction: Plot

-Kathleen Conklin, an introverted graduate student of philosophy at New York University, is attacked one night by a woman who calls herself "Casanova".
+Kathleen Conklin, an introverted doctoral student of philosophy at New York University, is attacked one night by a woman who calls herself "Casanova".
 She pushes Kathleen into a stairwell, bites her neck and drinks her blood.
-Kathleen soon develops several traditional symptoms of vampirism such as aversion to daylight and distaste for food.
+Kathleen soon develops traditional symptoms of vampirism such as aversion to daylight and distaste for food.
+Fearing she may have contracted HIV, she undergoes medical tests which show only anemia.
 She grows aggressive in demeanor and propositions her dissertation advisor for sex at her apartment, stealing money from his wallet after he falls asleep.
 Jean, a doctoral candidate in Kathleen's cohort, notices a drastic change in Kathleen's personality.

 During finals week in the library, Kathleen meets a female anthropology student.
 They go to the woman's apartment to study, where Kathleen bites her neck.
 While the young woman weeps incredulously, Kathleen coldly informs her "My indifference is not the concern here, it's your astonishment that needs studying".
 Later, Kathleen runs into an acquaintance, who goes by the street name "Black", at a deli.
 She propositions him for sex and the two leave, but soon attacks him on an empty street and drinks his blood.
 Later on campus, Kathleen confronts Jean, rambling about the nature of guilt, before proceeding to bite her neck and drink her blood.

 While walking on the street, Kathleen meets Peina, a vampire who claims to have almost conquered his addiction and as a result is almost human.
 For a time, he keeps her in his home, trying to help her overcome hers, recommending that she read William S. Burroughs' Naked Lunch.
 Later, Kathleen defends her dissertation to a committee and is awarded her Doctorate of Philosophy.
 At the graduation party, she and Jean feast on the blood of a waitress in a storage closet.
 Afterwards, she, Jean, Casanova, and the other victims proceed to attack the other attendees in a bloody, chaotic orgy.

 Kathleen, having overdosed from the bloody bacchanal and appearing wracked with regret, wanders the streets covered in blood.
 She ends up in a hospital and asks the nurse to let her die but the nurse refuses.
 Kathleen decides to commit suicide by asking the nurse to open the curtains.
 After the nurse leaves, Casanova appears in Kathleen's hospital room, shuts the curtains and quotes R. C. Sproul to her.
 Next, a Catholic priest visits Kathleen's room and agrees to administer Viaticum.
 In the final scene, Kathleen visits her own grave in broad daylight.
 In a voice-over, Kathleen quotes: "self-revelation is annihilation of self".